vmware/global-load-balancing-services-for-kubernetes/README.md

 1. Atleast one kubernetes/openshift cluster.
 2. Atleast one AVI controller which manages the above kubernetes/openshift cluster.
 Additional controllers with openshift/kubernetes clusters can be added.
 3. One controller (site) designated as the GSLB leader site.
 Enable GSLB on the required controller and the other controllers (sites) as the follower nodes.
+4. AMKO assumes that it has connectivity to all the member clusters' kubernetes API servers.
+Without this, AMKO wouldn't be able to watch over the ingress/route/services objects in the member kubernetes clusters.
-4. Designate one openshift/kubernetes cluster which will be communicating with the GSLB leader.
+5. Designate one openshift/kubernetes cluster which will be communicating with the GSLB leader.
 All the configs for `amko` will be added to this cluster.
 We will call this cluster, `cluster-amko`.
-5. Create a namespace `avi-system` in `cluster-amko`:
+6. Create a namespace `avi-system` in `cluster-amko`:
 ```
 kubectl create ns avi-system
 ```